jaysyrk/vakt-os/README.md

 ```

 Installs land in `/persistent/zrpkg`.
 Dependencies resolve automatically.
-Removal is refused while something still depends on it (`—force` overrides).
+Removal is refused while something still depends on it (`--force` overrides).

 Build and sign a repository: